SherllyNeo/memoryTranselatorForSherlock/README.md

-# memoryTranselatorForSherlock
-A Memory transelator for Sherlock
+# Simple memory transelator for sherlock